unfinishedideas/watch-next/README.md

 - navigate to the backend directory `./backend` with a shell
 - build and run the backend with `dotnet run`

+- Install postgreSQL on server
+- Create `.env` file based on `example.env`
+- Run `python ./database/init.py` to setup a database with some preconfigured users

 ## Technology

 - React + Vite
 - Typescript + SWC
 - ASP.NET Core / C# (for minimal api)
+- PostgreSQL (for database)

 ## Created by Peter Wells